WaitForSingleObject function (synchapi.h)

 • Waitable timer

 Use caution when calling the wait functions and code that directly or indirectly creates windows.
 If a thread creates any windows, it must process messages.
 Message broadcasts are sent to all windows in the system.
-A thread that uses a wait function with no time-out interval may cause the system to become deadlocked.
+A thread that uses a wait function with an INFINITE time-out interval may cause the system to become deadlocked.
 Two examples of code that indirectly creates windows are DDE and the CoInitialize function.
 Therefore, if you have a thread that creates windows, use MsgWaitForMultipleObjects or MsgWaitForMultipleObjectsEx, rather than WaitForSingleObject.

 Examples